Bombs sent to Trump critics Biden, De Niro as U.S. manhunt intensifies

-WASHINGTON/NEW YORK (Reuters) - The two bombs sent to former Vice President Joe Biden and a third to actor Robert de Niro on Thursday were similar to the devices intended for several other high-profile Democrats and critics of U.S. President Donald Trump, authorities said.
+WASHINGTON/NEW YORK (Reuters) - The two bombs sent to former Vice President Joe Biden and a third to actor Robert De Niro on Thursday were similar to the devices intended for several other high-profile Democrats and critics of U.S. President Donald Trump, authorities said.

 None of the 10 devices exploded but authorities stepped up a manhunt for the serial bomber amid a contentious campaign season ahead of the Nov.
 6 elections in which Trump’s Republicans will try to maintain majorities in the Senate and House of Representatives.

+Several of the eight people who were sent bombs - including former President Barack Obama and Trump’s rival for the presidency, Hillary Clinton - have been singled out regularly for harsh rhetoric from Trump and right-wing critics.

-Leading Democrats called the bombs a dangerous outgrowth of coarsening political rhetoric promoted by Trump, who also condemned the acts but blamed the media, his frequent foil, for much of the angry tone.
+Leading Democrats said the bombs were a dangerous outgrowth of an antagonistic political atmosphere created by the president.

+Trump condemned the bombs but later blamed the media, his frequent foil, for much of the angry tone.

 Trump and other Republicans have likened Democrats to an “angry mob,” citing protests at the confirmation hearing of U.S. Supreme Court Justice Brett Kavanaugh.

-The bombs discovered on Wednesday were similar to ones sent to Biden and de Niro, a federal official told Reuters.
+The pipe bombs discovered on Wednesday were similar to the ones sent to Biden and De Niro, a federal official told Reuters.
+Authorities described the devices as crude while security experts said their goal may have been to create fear rather than to kill.

 The FBI said on Thursday one of the two packages sent to Biden - who once said he would have fought Trump if they were in high school - was discovered at a mail facility in his home state of Delaware and the second at another location.

-The device intended for de Niro, who received a loud ovation when he hurled an obscenity at Trump at the Tony Awards last June, was sent to one of his properties in New York City.
+The device intended for De Niro, who received a loud ovation when he hurled an obscenity at Trump at the Tony Awards last June, was sent to one of his properties in New York City.

+As investigators sought the would-be bomber, police evacuated a building adjacent to the U.S. Capitol that houses lawmakers’ offices around midday but did not cite a reason for the action.

 At a Wisconsin rally Wednesday night Trump, who has denounced news media organizations as an “enemy of the people,” called attention to “how nice I’m behaving tonight” but on Thursday morning he attacked the media.